Parker

 The First Mission to Touch the Nearest Star

-Parker Solar Probe will be a historic mission, flying into the Sun’s atmosphere (or corona) for the first time.
+Parker Solar Probe is a historic mission, flying into the Sun’s atmosphere (or corona) for the first time.

-The corona is the sun’s outer atmosphere and a constant source of curiosity for scientists who study our star.
-The corona is hundreds of times hotter than the sun’s surface.
-This is contrary to our normal experience – that it’s cooler further away from a source of heat – so it poses a mystery for solar scientists.
-The corona is also where magnetic, energetic solar material is accelerated out into space in a non-stop flow called the solar wind.
+The corona is the Sun’s outer atmosphere and a constant source of curiosity for scientists studying our star.
+The corona is hundreds of times hotter than the Sun’s surface.
+This defies our normal experience – that it’s cooler further away from a source of heat – and poses a mystery for solar scientists.
+The corona is also where magnetic, energetic solar material accelerates into space in a non-stop flow called the solar wind.

-Launching in 2018, Parker Solar Probe will fly through the corona, closer to the sun’s surface than any other spacecraft to date.
-Scientists hope this data will help them understand how heat and energy move through the corona and drive the solar wind, which can cause space weather here on Earth.
-Parker Solar Probe will make two dozen close approaches to the sun over its seven-year mission.
+Launched in 2018, Parker Solar Probe flies through the corona, closer to the Sun’s surface than any other spacecraft to date.
+Scientists aim to use this data to understand how heat and energy move through the corona and drive the solar wind, which causes space weather here on Earth.
+Parker Solar Probe makes two dozen close approaches to the Sun over its seven-year mission.

-NASA named this mission in honor of Eugene Parker, a solar astrophysicist who revolutionized our understanding of how the sun’s emissions affect our solar system.
+NASA names this mission in honor of Eugene Parker, a solar astrophysicist who revolutionizes our understanding of how the Sun’s emissions affect our solar system.

-Coming closer to the Sun than any previous spacecraft, Parker Solar Probe will employ a combination of in situ measurements and imaging to achieve the mission’s primary scientific goal: to understand how the Sun’s corona is heated and how the solar wind is accelerated.
-Parker Solar Probe will revolutionize our knowledge of the origin and evolution of the solar wind.
+Coming closer to the Sun than any previous spacecraft, Parker Solar Probe employs a combination of in situ measurements and imaging to achieve the mission’s primary scientific goal: to understand how the Sun’s corona is heated and how the solar wind is accelerated.
+Parker Solar Probe is revolutionizing our knowledge of the origin and evolution of the solar wind.

 (CREDIT: NASA’s Scientific Visualization Studio and Johns Hopkins University Applied Physics Laboratory)